amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 For that we need:

 1. A proper hash function that produces as few collisions as possible.
-2. An array that is big enough to hold all the required values.
+2. An array big enough to hold all the required values.

 Let's give it another shot to our hash function.
 Instead of using the length of the string, let's sum each character [ascii code](https://simple.wikipedia.org/wiki/ASCII).